 Do Canadian investors need to pay income tax on investments?

-RRSP holdouts sometimes complain that “RRSPs are taxable eventually so what’s the point!”
-While true, this complaint ignores the wisdom of deferring dollars that must be paid until as far into the future as possible, and the very likely scenario for most Canadians that the prevailing marginal tax rates in retirement are lower than those during contributors working lifetimes.
+RRSP holdouts sometimes complain that, “RRSPs are taxable eventually so what’s the point?!”
+While true, this complaint ignores the wisdom of deferring dollars that must be paid until as far into the future as possible.
+Plus the very likely scenario for most Canadians that the prevailing marginal tax rates in retirement are lower than those during contributors working lifetimes.

 When TFSA’s were first rolled out in 2009, some Canadians doubted that they would become a significant part of their investment and retirement planning.
-Fast forward to today and Canadians who have been eligible that entire period would have $69,500 available to shelter after-tax income from tax.
-Many Canadians who have invested in long-term portfolios from the beginning boast portfolios well into the six figures now, sizeable amounts that can have a tremendous impact on future goals and planning.
-For the 2020 tax year, TFSA dollar limits are the same level as 2019 of $6,000.
+Fast forward to today and Canadians who have been eligible that entire period would have $88,000 available to shelter income from tax.
+Many Canadians who have invested in long-term portfolios from the beginning boast portfolios well into the six figures now.
+Sizeable amounts that can have a tremendous impact on future goals and planning.
+For the 2023 tax year, the TFSA contribution room is $6,500.

 TFSA – Withdrawals and Re-contributions?

-Although TFSA’s allow tax free withdrawals and re-contributions of those same amounts, make sure you stay under your total TFSA contribution room within a single tax year.
+TFSAs allow tax free withdrawals and re-contributions of those same amounts.
+Although, make sure you stay under your total TFSA contribution room within a single tax year.
 Don’t make the mistake of completing multiple transactions in a single tax year and breaching the upper limit on their TFSA limit by accident.

-For example, let us say our investor Jill, who has been eligible for a TFSA since 2009 decides to take advantage of the account in March 2020 and funds the account with $10,000.
+For example, let us say our investor Jill, who has been eligible for a TFSA since 2009 decides to take advantage of the account in March 2023.
+She funds the account with $10,000.
 Later in the year, in September, she decides to withdraw $10,000.
-Then, in December 2020, she re-contributes back the full amount again.
+Then, in December 2023, she re-contributes back the full amount again.
 Unfortunately, the Canada Revenue Agency (CRA) ignores intra-year withdrawals and considers only total contributions to the TFSA in a single tax year.
 If the total contributions in a single tax year, ignoring all withdrawals, is greater than that eligible contribution amount then penalties may be levied.
 To avoid all of this always ensure that you make total contributions up to, but not more than, what is your eligible TFSA contribution room on your prior year’s tax return summary.
-If you are planning a TFSA withdrawal in early 2021, a trick is to consider withdrawing those funds by December 31, 2020, so that you will not have to wait until 2022 to re-contribute that amount.
+If you are planning a TFSA withdrawal in early 2022, a trick is to consider withdrawing those funds by December 31, 2023.
+This way, you will not have to wait until 2023 to re-contribute that amount.

-RESP’s continue to be excellent vehicles.
+RESPs continue to be excellent vehicles.
 For example, individuals can save for the post-secondary tuition expenses of minor beneficiaries while reducing their tax return.
 The federal government provides a Canada Education Savings Grant (CESG) equal to 20% of the first $2,500 of annual RESP contributions per child or $500 annually.
-While unused CESG room is carried forward to the year the beneficiary turns 17, there are a couple of situations in which it may be beneficial to make a RESP contribution by December 31.
+Unused CESG room is carried forward to the year the beneficiary turns 17.
+There are a couple of situations in which it may be beneficial to make a RESP contribution by December 31.

 Also, if your child or grandchild turned 15 this year and has never been a beneficiary of an RESP, no CESG can be claimed in future years unless at least $2,000 is contributed to an RESP by the end of the year.
-Consider making your contribution by December 31, 2020 to receive the current year’s CESG and create CESG eligibility for 2021 and 2022.
+Consider making your contribution by December 31, 2022 to receive the current year’s CESG and create CESG eligibility for 2023.